nautobot/nautobot-app-ssot/docs/user/developing_jobs.md

 As an SSoT job typically has lots of database interaction for loading, creating, updating, and deleting objects, this is a common source of performance issues.

-The following is an example of an efficient `load` function that can be greatly improved:
+The following is an example of an inefficient `load` function that can be greatly improved:

 ```python
 from diffsync import DiffSync